MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-replace-image-command.md

 ---
-title: Using the replace-Image Command
+title: replace-Image
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 68ded3df-e309-420f-9f5d-caeb609385a5
+description: Windows Commands topic for replace-Image, which replaces an existing image with a new version of that image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 68ded3df-e309-420f-9f5d-caeb609385a5
 author: coreyp-at-msft